snyk-sandbox/http-fake-backend/README.md

 	  `http://localhost:8081/api/articles` will return a 404 error.
 * `statusCode: 401`
 	* Optional
-	* Every rout of this endpoint will return a http error with the given status code.
+	* Every route of this endpoint will return a http error with the given status code.

 ## Related